jing-bao/benchmarks/proposals/opencv-kernels/README.md

 ```

 ## How to build OpenCV.js
-After installing Emscripten SDK, and activating PATH and other environment variables in current terminal, running build.sh script generates opencv.js and copy it here:
+The build process is **optional** as a prebuilt opencv.js is included in this project.
+It's also efficient to build opencv.js on your own: after installing Emscripten SDK, and activating PATH and other environment variables in current terminal, running build.sh script generates opencv.js and copies it here:
 ```
 ./build.sh
 ```